Ayushk4/Get_breadth/README.md

 ##### Adding cookie:

   1. Login to your erp account.
 Go to Student Academic Activities (UG) section in Academic.
 This gives you a cookie for accesing the /Acad route.
 You will not be able to mine the grades without this.

-  2.Get the content of the JSID#/Acad named cookie set by ERP.
+  2. Get the content of the JSID#/Acad named cookie set by ERP.
 Most web browsers enable you to view cookies from settings .
 It should be something like '0101E89CA7F3BDDE983B34912BDFFA08.worker3'.
 Update this in get_breadth.py under the cookie variable.

-- Open your terminal and run the program by `python get_breadth.py`
+  3. Open your terminal and run the program by `python2 get_breadth.py`